flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Specifications.rst

 .. 		:scale: 50%

-Below are the various color patterns that the RGB LED exhibiits along with their meanings.
+Below are the various color patterns that the RGB LED exhibits along with their meanings.

 * Solid any color - Armed